LukaszWatroba/v-accordion/README.md

 #### Control

-Add `control` attribute and use these methods to control vAccordion from it's parent scope:
+Add `control` attribute and use following methods to control vAccordion from it's parent scope:

   - `toggle(indexOrId)`
   - `expand(indexOrId)`